ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-hardaker-dnsop-must-not-ecc-gost.md

 # Deprecating ECC-GOST algorithms in DNSSEC

 The GOST R 34.11-94 {{RFC5933}} algorithm MUST NOT be used when creating DS records.
-Validating resolvers MUST treat DS records as insecure.
+Validating resolvers MUST treat GOST R 34.11-94 DS records as insecure.
 If no other DS records of accepted cryptographic algorithms are available, the DNS records below the delegation point MUST be treated as insecure.

 The ECC-GOST {{RFC5933}} algorithm MUST NOT be used when creating DNSKEY and RRSIG records.
 Validating resolvers MUST treat